-Interestingly, most of these developing tropical countries are highly dependent on agriculture, of which cassava is one of the major food crop, especially in Africa (Kemausuor et al., 2015).
-Approximately 60% of cassava product are used for human consumption, and also for animal and extraction of starch (Pandey et al., 2000; Veiga et al., 2016).
+Interestingly, most of these developing tropical countries are highly dependent on agriculture, of which cassava is one of the major food crop, especially in Africa (Kemausuor et al. 2015).
+Approximately 60% of cassava products are used for human consumption, and also for animal and extraction of starch (Pandey et al. 2000; Veiga et al. 2016).
 In 2012, cassava product was reported to account for about 260MT globally.
 However, during processing of cassava from harvesting stage to finished products, large quantities of polluting organic wastes (peel and wastewater) are generated and discharged into the environment.
-Due to limited supply of energy from the national electric grid to the locals in these countries, they are highly dependent on wood and charcoal as form of energy for processing of the harvested cassava.
-Apparently, such activities leads to deforestation, erosion, loss of biodiversity and pollution effects such as release of particulate and smoke irritation to eyes and difficulties in breathing (Duku et al., 2011).
+Due to limited supply of energy from national electric grid to the locals in these countries, they are highly dependent on wood and charcoal as form of energy for processing of the harvested cassava.

+Apparently, such activities lead to deforestation, erosion, loss of biodiversity and pollution effects such as release of particulate and smoke irritation to eyes and difficulties in breathing (Duku et al. 2011).

-Cassava waste could be of great interest as it contains highly exploitable energy, availability, and have a relatively low market price incentive for cassava roots (Pattiya, 2011).
-On dry basis, cassava peel contains 2.20% lignin, 18.47% cellulose, 6% hemicellulose (Tovar et al., 2015).
+Cassava waste could be of great interest as it contains highly exploitable energy, availability, and have relatively low market price incentive for cassava roots (Pattiya, 2011).
+On dry basis, cassava peel contains 2.20% lignin, 18.47% cellulose, 6% hemicellulose (Tovar et al. 2015).
 Therefore, organic waste from large areas of cassava field could be a source of renewable energy, and if the investment is economically viable, surplus amount of energy can be sold to improve profits.
-In last decade, worldwide cassava production had increased by 30% (FAO, 2012), thus bolstering the potentials of producing energy with cassava waste (Veiga et al., 2016).
-Cassava waste has been reported as one of most promising agricultural waste for biogas production (Thomsen et al., (2014).
+In last decade, worldwide cassava production had increased by 30% (FAO, 2012), thus bolstering the potentials of producing energy from cassava waste (Veiga et al. 2016).
+Cassava waste has been reported as one of the most promising agricultural wastes for biogas production (Thomsen et al. 2014).

-As a result, there have been increasing research on developing technologies for conversion of the unutilized cassava waste to produce energy required for either drying and or mechanical press unit) during processing of cassava.
+As a result, there has been increasing research on developing technologies for conversion of the unutilized cassava waste to

+An Official Publication of Enugu State University of Science & Technology ISSN: (Print) 2315-9650 ISSN: (Online) 2502-0524 This work is licenced to the publisher under the Creative Commons Attribution 4.0 International License.
+36 produce energy required for either drying and or mechanical press unit during processing of cassava.
 Anaerobic digestion is one of the techniques for the conversion of organic waste materials.
-The biodegradation of organic matter through anaerobic digestion is a well-known natural process which is performed by specific microorganisms that transform degraded organic matter to produce biogas, and stabilized semi solid residue usually referred to as digestate (Roati et al., 2012).
-Biogas is an eco-friendly alternative source of energy, and contains 50-70% (v/v) methane (CH4), 30-40% (v/v) carbon dioxide (CO2) and trace amounts of hydrogen sulphide (H2S) and ammonia (NH3) (Kemausuor et al., 2015; Manilal et al., 1990).
+Biodegradation of organic matter through anaerobic digestion is a well-known natural process, which is performed by specific microorganisms, that transform degraded organic matter to produce biogas, and stabilized semi solid residue usually referred to as digestate (Roati et al. 2012).
+Biogas is an eco-friendly alternative source of energy, which contains 50-70% (v/v) methane (CH4), 30-40% (v/v) carbon dioxide (CO2) and trace amounts of hydrogen sulphide (H_2S) and ammonia (NH_3) (Manilalet al. 1990; Kemausuor et al. 2015).
 The digestate contains essential nutrients for plant growth, hence could be applied as biofertiliser.